BlockchainCommons/developer-web-site/_pages/zcash-zewif-report1.md

 * **Flat Data.** The traditional `wallet.dat` file is a flat file with data often serialized into a key-value format, as is the case with Zcashd.
 * **Hierarchical Data.** Other wallets such as eZcash use a [hierarchical data format](https://github.com/zingolabs/zcash-wallet-formats/blob/master/ezcash/README.md#ezcash-data-tree).
-* **Database.** Finally, wallets such as Zashi and Ywallet utilize a database.
+* **Database.** Finally, wallets such as Zashi and Ywallet utilize a relational database with interlinked tables.

-Creating a single specification that can easily accommodate these many data models, with different ideas of hierarchy and abstraction is challenging, but is one of the reasons that the [Gordian Envelope](https://developer.blockchaincommons.com/envelope/) data format was chosen as a foundation, as its design using semantic triples has already proving effective at modeling a variety of different [data types](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2024-006-envelope-graph.md).
+Creating a single specification that can easily accommodate these many data models, with different ideas of hierarchy and abstraction, is challenging, but is one of the reasons that the [Gordian Envelope](https://developer.blockchaincommons.com/envelope/) data format was chosen as a foundation, as its design using semantic triples has already proving effective at modeling a variety of different [data types](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2024-006-envelope-graph.md).

 ## Seeds & Keys